lekrsu/shfw-walkthrough/README.md

 For Xiaomi Pro 2 and mi3, use the following configurations:

+   - Enable "expert view" on the top right.

 1. Sport mode, DPC, 20A, fully quadratic (1.0).
    - Acceleration boost, 100%.
    - Brake boost, 0-100%, up to you, be aware that it's strong.
   - Brake, 30A flat (0.0)
+  - Overmodulation on for sport/drive

+You can set eco and drive to lower values, e.g. 10A eco, 25A DPC.
+Drive will use less current since we won't enable field weakening.

 2. Go to the field weakening tab and:
-   - Enable "expert view" on the top right.
    - Enable field weakening for sport mode.
    - Configure as follows: 20 km/h, 0A, 1500.